 GPT focuses on maintaining a strong balance sheet.
 GPT has moderate gearing and significant investment capacity giving it the flexibility to execute on investment opportunities as they arise.
-In 2017 the Weighted Average Cost of Debt was 4.2 per cent with net gearing at 24.4 per cent.
+In 2017 the Weighted Average Cost of Debt was 4.2 per cent with net gearing at 24.4 per cent at year end.